aws-amplify/docs/cli/init.md

 4. Type in the policy Name, and optionally add the policy description.
 5. Choose `Create policy`.
 ##### 2.2 Attach the policy to the user
-1. Sign in to the AWS Management Console and open the [IAM](https://console.aws.amazon.com/iam/) console.
+1. Sign in to the AWS Management Console and open the [IAM](https://console.aws.amazon.com/iam/) console
-2. In the navigation pane of the console, choose `Users` and then choose `Add user`.
+2. In the navigation pane of the console, choose `Users` and then choose `Add user`
-3. Type the `User name` for the new user.
+3. Type the `User name` for the new user
-4. Select Programmatic access for `Access type`.
+4. Select Programmatic access for `Access type`
-5. Choose `Next: Permissions`.
+5. Choose `Next: Permissions`
-6. On the Set Permissions Page, select `Attach existing policies directly`.
+6. On the Set Permissions Page, select `Attach existing policies directly`
 7. Select the policy created in 2.1
-9. Choose `Next: Tagging`, attach tags if you want (optional).
+9. Choose `Next: Tagging`, attach tags if you want (optional)
-10. Choose `Next: Review`.
+10. Choose `Next: Review`
-11. Choose `Create User`.
+11. Choose `Create User`
-12. Click `Download .csv` to download a copy of the credentials, which will be used in part 3.
+12. Click `Download .csv` to download a copy of the credentials.
+You can optionally copy paste the Access key ID and Secret Access Key and store it in a safe location.
+These credentials would be used in a later section

-##### 2.3 Assign MFA device
+##### 2.3 Assign MFA device (Optional)
-This must be setup if the Biz Corp selected to `Require MFA` when creating the role.<br/>
+This must be setup if the Biz Corp selected to `Require MFA` when creating the role.
+This needs to be setup by the Dev Corp users and in their respective AWS account.<br/>
-We are using virtual MFA device, such as	Google Authenticator, in this example.
+We are using virtual MFA device, such as	the Google Authenticator app, in this example.

 1. Sign in to the AWS Management Console and open the [IAM](https://console.aws.amazon.com/iam/) console.
-2. In the navigation pane of the console, choose `Users` and select the user created in 2.2
+2. In the navigation pane of the console, choose `Users` and select the user created above in 2.2
-3. Select the `Security credentials` tab.
+3. Select the `Security credentials` tab
-4. Next to `Assigned MFA device`, choose `Manage`.
+4. Next to `Assigned MFA device` label, choose the `Manage` option
 5. In the Manage MFA Device wizard, choose `Virtual MFA device`, and then choose `Continue`.
-7. Choose `Show QR code` if the MFA app support QR code, and scan the QR code, if not, choose `Show secret key` and type it into the MFA app.
+7. Choose `Show QR code` if the MFA app supports QR code, and scan the QR code from your virtual device(Google Authenticator app in our case), if not, choose `Show secret key` and type it into the MFA app.
 8. In the MFA code 1 box, type the one-time password that currently appears in the virtual MFA device.
-Wait up to 30 seconds for the device to generate a new one-time password.
+Wait for the device to generate a new one-time password.
 Then type the second one-time password into the MFA code 2 box.
-Choose Assign MFA.
+Then choose Assign MFA.
 9. Copy the MFA device arn next to `Assigned MFA device`, which will be used in part 3.

 #### Part #3: Setup the local development environment (Dev Corp)